NOTICE: Harsh language ahead!

 Day XX/XO, Right-side Room of The Cabin in The Void

 Aya here.
 Going to make this brief.
 Last time this damned cabin landed, we found ourselves deep inside the Mausoleum that rests underneath the Myouren temple, and almost immediately after getting stranded there, we were attacked by the sky-like walls.
 Yes, the walls and the ground there came to life in the form of blobs.
 After we exit, we come across an ELECTRIC blob, and soon after, her friends, and a bitch in the shadows.
 That same bitch put a curse on Satori, and we couldn't touch each other because of that.
 She was still there, just translucent, transparent... whatever you want to call it.
 On top of that, one of the zombies there was particularly vicious, and guess who had to fight THAT crazy monster after having her wings forcefully grow back to normal after saving her satori from a spiritual trap?
 Oh yes, I had to fight her, but ended up getting bitten, and almost got my whole damned shoulder ripped off by metal-sharp teeth.
 I wake up a few days after that inside a dark room, where Satori was trying to nurse me, but couldn't, then we are attacked by MORE zombies the very moment we discover we are in Makai.
 One, a fire wielder, another just a bitch.
 Oh, but it gets even better!
 After beating those creeps and moving on, this large snake-like bitch comes in a block of ice and freezes Satori-chan.
 When I go and save her... she...
 My Satori-chan disappeared, and I thought that 'that was it'.
 I was gonna give up right then, but she managed to contact me.
 She was stuck in a world between the physical and spiritual.
 I couldn't take it.
 I rushed over to Pandemonium after having guessed who had that godsdamned pyramid, and who had placed that curse on Satori, I raised hell for them, I hit them with everything I had, AND THEN SOME!
 I made the little zombies scream, I made that Yumeko shiver in fear, and then I made Shinki CRY LIKE A BABY!
 And then Satori came back.
 Her voice brought me back from my madness.
 I realized what I had done to that goddess.
 I destroyed her unnecessarily, or... was it necessary?
-I still don't know, but she released Satori from that curse, at the cost of her body and mind.
+I still don't know, but she released Satori from that curse at the cost of her body and mind.
 I think...
 I'm becoming like one of them.
 I can certainly say I enjoyed doing that to her, and I would do it again, even if I didn't really have to.
 Well, maybe.
 After last night's dream, I'm not so sure.
 I mean, I was a murderous warrior back in those days of war, but now I'm just a peace-loving reporter... or am I really?
 I don't know what's going on with me.
 I'm thirsting for blood after that, and even after that failure against Ran, I feel... like I enjoyed trying to rip her guts open.
-Though, admittedly, I enjoyed having Satori bathe me and nurse me all night better.
+Though, admittedly, I enjoyed having Satori bathe me and nurse me all night better than killing.

 The entire cabin shakes and trembles after a loud thud, then Aya stops typing, stares unblinking at the last sentences she wrote, and whispers to herself "blood.
 I liked that... back then."